 - Using garlic/molasses/DE/pasture rotation for organic control of internal

 - Housing, water, feed requirements for sheep, cattle, pigs

 - Living with, working with, and training livestock guardian

 - OR??
 Suggest other topics of interest and I'll be frank about whether I can help you.

 Option 1 - PHONE HELP LINE

-and have a question...this is the quickest, simplest way to get help fast.
+This is the quickest, simplest way to get help fast.
 Here's how it works:

 topics relating to